atgumx/webring/README.md

 2. Run `rm -fr entries/* public` to delete old entries and build artifacts
 3. Add your entries and run `./wr` to check the output
 4. Upload your webring to a static site hosting provider, examples are available for
-    - GitHub Pages: this instance
+    - GitHub Pages
-    - GitLab Pages: rename `example.gitlab-ci.yml` to `.gitlab-ci.yml`
+    - GitLab Pages

 ## License